signalfx/signalfx-cloudfoundry-bridge/README.md

 Loggregator Firehose and Bosh Health Monitor to a [SignalFX](https://www.signalfx.com) deployment.

+**Note**: As of PCF 2.0, Bosh VM Health Metrics are emitted by the loggregator and you will not need to enable the TSDB server, which previously served teh BOSH VM health metrics.

 # Architecture

 There are two sources of data that this application will pull from: the